-2. In the Extract Annotations dialog, click the Annotations radio button, then click OK.
+2. In the Extract Annotations dialog, check the Annotations box, uncheck the Bookmarks and the Highlights boxes, then click OK.

 What You See: Kurzweil 3000 creates and opens a new text document with all the notes you had created.
 Your document may not have the same content as the one below: